inventaire/inventaire-wiki/How-to-contribute.md

 * help **designing inventaire** by upvoting feature cards on this board, commenting or creating new ones: don't be afraid, you can't break anything (well, unless you aim for it, don't take it as a challenge ;) )

+## Data admin

+[[Roles-and-access-levels|Data admins]] are special users who can contribute to Inventaire's bibliographical data by have the ability to perform more actions (ie. merging entities) than an authentified user.
+If you would like to become a data admin, please contact us at hello@inventaire.io

 ## Technical tasks

 * [help with **code on Inventaire**](https://github.com/inventaire/inventaire/wiki#new-contributors)